jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 They travel for holidays, by plane, all over the Earth.
 You might wonder how one could lead such a _normal_ life, while simultaneously believing in a Flat Earth and in Moons from the future.
-I think they can do so in just the same way that I lead a normal life, while believing in a Round Earth.
+But you can do so in just the same way that I lead a normal life, while believing in a Round Earth.
 The grand ideas we all have about the world just don't have much influence over the decisions we make in our daily lives.